Kitware/divvy/Documentation/content/docs/misc_tools.md

 title: Tools
 ---

-vtk.js is an Open Source Framework for building Web application for Scientific Visualization.
+Divvy is an Open Source application based on ParaViewWeb.

-The following guide explain our software process and tools use to build and develop this framework.
+The following guide explain our software process and tools use to build and develop this application.

 ## Commitizen